 H2 Refuel H-Prize

 In October 2014, DOE launched the $1 million H2 Refuel H-Prize to challenge America's engineers and entrepreneurs to develop systems for small-scale hydrogen fueling.
-The prize targets systems used at homes or multi-use sites to supplement the current development of hydrogen fueling station infrastructure.
-Successful entries will install and test systems that generate hydrogen from resources available to most homes, electricity and/or natural gas, and dispense the hydrogen into vehicles.
-Winners will demonstrate that they can meet both the technical and cost criteria as outlined in the final guidelines.
+The prize targets systems used at homes or multi-user sites to supplement the current development of hydrogen fueling station infrastructure.
+Finalists will install and test systems that generate hydrogen from electricity and/or natural gas, resources available to most homes, and dispense the hydrogen into vehicles.
+Finalist systems will be evaluated to demonstrate whether they meet both the technical and cost criteria as outlined in the final guidelines.
 The team that demonstrates the best system will be awarded a $1 million cash prize.

 Competition Plan and Prize

 The H2 Refuel competition will last two years.
-In the first year, contestants will have one year to find partners, design a system, find a place to install the system, and register for the prize before submitting data and designs to a team of independent judges, who will select the top teams as finalists to go to the testing phase.
-Once selected, finalist teams will have seven months to build, install, and prepare their systems for testing.
-Remote and on-site testing will be used to collect data for the technical criteria, and independent financial experts would evaluate the cost criteria.
+In the first year, contestants will have 12 months to find partners, design a system, find a place to install the system, and register for the prize before submitting data and designs to a team of independent judges.
+During the second year judges will select the top entries as finalists to go to the testing phase.
+Once selected, finalists will have seven months to build, install, and prepare their systems for testing.
+Remote and on-site testing will be used to collect data for the technical criteria, and independent financial experts will evaluate the cost criteria.
 Each entry will be scored based on the results, and the finalist team that gets the highest score while meeting the minimum criteria will win a prize of $1 million.

 For more information about the prize, including registration information and other updates, visit the H-Prize website.